 This South Indian restaurant has a vegetarian VIP thali meal fit for a king.
 Thali is a selection of vegetables and curries in mini metal pots served on a large platter.
 We’d recommend sharing with a friend unless you don’t mind the food coma that comes after.
 You can also find a selection of great vegetarian delights like appam, paper dosa, parootha and curd vadai.
 Wash it all down with a satisfying cup of masala chai.

 Madras New Woodlands, 12/14 Upper Dickson Road, Singapore 207474

-For those who struggle to get up for breakfast, this cafe is for you.
-Brunches Cafe serves a mean all-day breakfast menu as well as gourmet sandwiches, waffles and freshly baked bread.
+Struggle to get up for breakfast?
+This cafe is for you.
+It serves a mean all-day breakfast menu as well as gourmet sandwiches, waffles and freshly baked bread.
 Dying for a change in setting?
 Just make a reservation for affordable high-tea sets.
-Vintage furniture collections are available around the cafe and you can even purchase those with a price tag attached to it.
-The highlight of the cafe?
-Its vintage Mini Cooper repurposed as a four-seater sofa set.
+Vintage furniture collections are available around the cafe and you can even purchase those with a price tag attached.
+The highlight here has to be its vintage Mini Cooper repurposed as a four-seater sofa set.

 Brunches Cafe, 96 Rangoon Road, Singapore 218381

-Craving for chapati (unleavened flatbread)?
-Hit up Azmi Restaurant in the heart of Little India.
+Craving chapati (unleavened flatbread)?
+Hit up Azmi Restaurant.
 Located at an unassuming coffee shop between Serangoon Road and Norris Road, this eatery has been whipping out heavenly rotis for over 30 years.
-There are various dips and curries you can have ‘em with, but the mutton keema (curried minced mutton with peas) and chapati combo is simply divine.
+There are various dips and curries you can have ‘em with, but the mutton keema (curried minced mutton with peas) and chapati combo are simply divine.
 Vegetarians can opt for channa masala (curried chickpeas), which also packs a punch.